WRZN

-WRZN (720 kHz) is a commercial radio station broadcasting a Christian talk and teaching format for the Gainesville-Ocala media market.
-It is licensed to Hernando, Florida, with its studios and transmitter on North Roscoe Road.
-WRZN simulcasts its programming with sister station WTMN 1430 AM in Gainesville, using the moniker "The Shepherd."
+WRZN (720 AM) is a commercial radio station licensed to Hernando, Florida, United States, serving the Gainesville and Ocala markets.
+Owned by MARC Radio Gainesville, LLC, it carries a Christian radio format, with studios and transmitter sited on North Roscoe Road, just north of Hernando.
+WRZN simulcasts its with co-owned WTMN (1430 AM) in Gainesville, using the moniker "The Shepherd."